Kühtai – a sustainable holiday destination

-The nearby Sellrain-Silz hydroelectric power station supplies the winter sports resort of Kühtai with 100 percent clean electricity and produces a total of around 13% of Tyrol's electricity demand.
+The nearby Sellrain-Silz hydroelectric power station supplies the winter sports resort of Kühtai with 100 % clean electricity and produces a total of around 13 % of Tyrol's electricity demand.
 For the entire local power requirement of the highest ski resort in Austria with all accommodations and railways only a small proportion, about half a percent, is needed.

 A photovoltaic system provides sustainable energy

-The photovoltaic system on the “House of Tourism” produces the annual output of energy to power the “StartBahn” double chairlift in the middle of the village during the winter.
+The photovoltaic system on the “House of Tourism” produces the annual output of energy to power the “StartBahn” in the middle of the village during the winter.

 Sustainable heat through biomass

-The district heating plant uses exclusively local biomass from a radius of 50 kilometers and thus replaces a fuel oil quantity of about 1,000,000 liters per year.
-The heat obtained is distributed to 90 percent of all companies in Kühtai via a 3.5 km long pipe network in year-round operation.
+The district heating plant uses exclusively local biomass from a radius of 50 kilometers and thus replaces a fuel oil quantity of about 1 million liters per year.
+The heat obtained is distributed to practically all companies in Kühtai via a 3.5 km long pipe network in year-round operation.
 This continues to guarantee the high air quality of the training location Kühtai.

 Highest charging station in Tyrol

 The charging station, which was built in cooperation with the utility company TIWAG, supplies electric vehicles with 11 kilowatts per hour at 4 charging stations at 2,020 m above sea level in the middle of the village.

 In addition, many of the accommodations in Kühtai also offer their house guests their own charging station.